varatharajs/SpaceX-Learning/README.md

 Accurately Predict the Likelihood of the First Stage Rocket Landing Successfully: Leverage data science and machine learning techniques to build models that predict the probability of the Falcon 9's first-stage landing.
 This prediction is critical in estimating the total cost of a rocket launch.

 Explore and Analyze the Data for Insights: Perform data exploration to uncover key patterns and insights that can provide a better understanding of the factors influencing the success of the rocket's first-stage landing, helping to optimize the model's predictions and provide actionable business intelligence.

+## Methodology:
+The data was sourced from the SpaceX public API and publicly available resources like Wikipedia.
+The data wrangling process involved extracting launch outcome information, which served as the target variable for the Machine Learning models.
+Various SQL queries and data visualizations—including static plots, interactive maps, and a dashboard—were employed to uncover key insights.
+Predictive analysis was conducted using four Machine Learning models: Logistic Regression, Support Vector Machine (SVM), Decision Tree, and k-Nearest Neighbors (KNN).

+## Results:
+The dataset, containing details such as flight number, launch date, payload mass, orbit type, launch site, and mission outcome, was thoroughly explored and visualized.
+Logistic Regression, SVM, and KNN models demonstrated similar performance in predicting launch outcomes.